 Skills, techniques and processes should be taught discretely as and where appropriate, to prepare children in developing these in Key Stage 1 and 2.
-The progressive scheme of work developed by Kapow and a long term overview including artist links is in place to provide teachers with an overview from which they are able to plan in both the medium and short term.
+The progressive scheme of work provided by Kapow along with a long term overview including artist links is in place to provide teachers with an overview from which they are able to plan in both the medium and short term.